-Many investors launching in the market for the first time seek the assistance of a company formation agent in Guatemala, who will be able to offer guidance on the best type of entity to suit their needs, and use their expert knowledge to complete the business formation process in the most efficient manner possible.
+Many investors expanding into the Guatemalan market for the first time seek the assistance of a local company formation agent.
+This individual can offer guidance on the best type of entity to suit their needs and use their expert knowledge to complete the business formation process in the most efficient manner possible.

 Guatemala is the largest economy in Central America, and among the top ten economies in Latin America, with a GDP that hit $85.99 billion in 2021 (all figures in USD).
-That same year, gross national income (GNI) – a key prosperity marker – reached $4,940 per capita, placing the country as an upper-middle income nation according to standards established by the World Bank.
+That same year, gross national income (GNI) – another key prosperity marker – reached $4,940 per capita, making the country an upper-middle income nation according to World Bank standards.

 SEE ALSO: Do you need a PEO in Guatemala?

-The country’s strong economic performance over recent years has made it an increasingly attractive destination for foreign direct investment (FDI), which has similarly continued to grow, as highlighted by the fact that FDI has consistently represented between 1.3% and 2.9% of GDP throughout those years of strong GDP growth.
+The country’s strong economic performance over recent years has made it an increasingly attractive destination for foreign direct investment (FDI).
+FDI has continued to grow, consistently making up a significant portion of GDP.
+Over the past two decades, FDI has represented between 1.3% and 2.9% of GDP.

-Part of the increasing attraction of Guatemala as an investment destination is also down to the fact that it has had success in dealing with its once notoriously high levels of violence – with intentional homicides more than halving since 2009.
+One of the reasons for Guatemala’s success in attracting investment is the government’s success in reducing its once notoriously high levels of violence – with intentional homicides more than halving since 2009.

-The country also benefits from having a highly strategic location, dominating Mexico’s southern border, and forming a gateway between the three major economies of North America and the rest of Central America.
+The country also benefits from its highly strategic location.
+By dominating Mexico’s southern border, Guatemala forms a gateway between the three major economies of North America and the rest of Central America.

-Coffee, bananas, and sugar are among some of the key exports from Gautemala’s famously large agricultural sector, which generates almost 10% of GDP.
-Manufacturing – with a massive garment producing industry at its center – contributes 22% of GDP.
+Guatemala has a famously large agricultural sector, which generates almost 10% of GDP.
+Coffee, bananas, and sugar are some of the key agricultural exports.
+Manufacturing is even more important.
+With a massive garment producing industry at its center, it contributes 22% of the GDP.

-The country’s fast-growing services sector, meanwhile, is responsible for 60% of GDP.
+The country’s fast-growing sector is services, and it is responsible for 60% of GDP.